Jobseeker's Allowance - Joint Claims

-Each member will normally have to attend a New Jobseeker Interview and sign an individual Jobseeker's Agreement unless they are already taking part in a Steps to Work programme or are excused from meeting certain JSA conditions if they meet certain criteria.
+Each member will normally have to go to a New Jobseeker Interview and sign an individual Jobseeker's Agreement unless they are already taking part in a training programme or are excused from meeting certain JSA conditions if they meet certain criteria.

 People for who joint claims are not appropriate